Oshwebs23/Memory-Card-Game/README.md

 # Memory Card Game (React & Van Gogh Edition) (working progress)

-Welcome to the **Memory Card Game**, a fun, interactive browser game built with React, featuring gorgeous Van Gogh paintings as the cards!
-Challenge your memory while admiring the artistry of Vincent van Gogh.
+Welcome to the **Memory Card Game**, a fun, interactive browser game built with React, featuring Van Gogh paintings as the cards!
+Challenge your memory!

 ## Features